Thai islands with great appeal, Ko Samui or Phi Phi Islands?

 Not only are these same rare boulders found scattered throughout the Similan Islands sequence.
 They are also found in offshore waters, where natural reefs have been formed.
 The islands are home to some of the finest scuba diving sites on Earth with these rocks and crystal-clear water.
 There are popular activities besides diving, snorkeling, hiking and bird watching.

 Ko Similan is the archipelago’s largest island and a great base for discovering the attractions of the islands such as Sail Rock, Sunset Point, and Similan Viewpoint.
 Keep in mind that there are no hotels, but you can live in campsites and wooden bungalows.

 Ideal for tourists flying feet.

 Located near the Cambodian border, Ko Chang is Thailand’s third largest island and the largest in the archipelago of Ko Chang Marine Park.
-It is a rugged island noted for numerous waterfalls, vibrant coral reefs, rainforests and long white beaches of sand.
+You should consider going to this highly rated Thai Island noted for numerous waterfalls, vibrant coral reefs, rainforests and long white beaches of sand.